 What Does the Valuation Tribunal do?

-Normally three members of the Tribunal sit on a hearing [although two members can hear an appeal if everyone present agrees] and determine appeals against property valuations for Rating or Council Tax as well as people's liability for local taxes and other related matters.
+Normally three members of the Tribunal sit at a hearing [although two members can hear an appeal if the parties in attendance agree].
+The panel determines appeals against property valuations for Rating or Council Tax as well as people's liability for local taxes and other related matters.
 These can include, for example, appeals about the value of a small industrial unit or a large parade of shops, the banding of a small bungalow, or a person's eligibility for personal discounts.
 But it does not consider questions relating to the level of the tax or someone's entitlement to benefits or billing account matters.

 Do tribunal members get paid?